gdelmas/nano-amd/README.md

 ---

 ### Compatibility
-NanoAmd has been tested with IE 9 and newer browsers.
+nano-amd has been tested with IE 9 and newer browsers.